ad-ha/repsolluzygas-async/README.md

 # REPSOL LUZ Y GAS API for Home Assistant

-Custom Integration for Home Assistant to connect and display data for Electricity Contracts with Repsol Luz y Gas.
+Custom Integration for Home Assistant to connect and display data for Electricity, Gas and SVA Contracts with Repsol Luz y Gas.

 This integration is based on the initial integration done by [bbzoiro](https://github.com/bzzoiro/repsolluzygas)